 Collection of Information

-The Capital Area Food Bank of Texas collects certain personal information about donors, volunteers, and event participants.
+The Cenral Texas Food Bank collects certain personal information about donors, volunteers, and event participants.
 We will not sell, share, or rent this information to others.
 The Food Bank is the sole owner of any information collected.
 The types of information collected can include names, addresses, e-mail addresses, telephone numbers and credit card information.
 We may also collect other non-personal information about your computer when you visit our web site, such as the type of browser you are using or the domain name of your Internet Service Provider.

 Intended Use of Information